Section 801 of the Federal Food, Drug, and Cosmetic Act (FFDCA) sets out the requirements for imports and exports of FDA regulated products.

 - The “Certificate of a Pharmaceutical Product” is issued for approved and unapproved animal drugs, Type A medicated articles and APIs.
 The certificate conforms to the format established by the World Health Organization (WHO) and is usually used by the importing country when considering whether to authorize the drug in question for sale in that country.
 The manufacturing facility must be in compliance with Current Good Manufacturing Practice regulations as required by the FD&C Act.

 For questions about exporting veterinary products, contact CVMExportCertification@fda.hhs.gov.

 To facilitate agricultural exports, Animal and Plant Health Inspection Service (APHIS, USDA) officials certify animal and plant products that are shipped to foreign countries.
 APHIS’ Veterinary Service (VS) officials and its National Center for Import and Export provide health certificates for animals and animal products designated for export.
 The specific information on requirements for exporting animal products is available from the APHIS Veterinary Service area office serving your state.
 For additional information on foreign requirements governing exports of animal products, phone (301) 851-3300, or email firstname.lastname@example.org.

 APHIS’ Plant Protection and Quarantine (PPQ) provides assurance that U.S. plant products meet the plant quarantine import requirements of foreign countries.
 This assurance is in the form of a phytosanitary certificate, issued by PPQ or its State cooperators.
 For information on phytosanitary certificates and regulations governing exports of plant products, phone or email the PPQ Export Certification Specialist in your State.

 - Guidance for Industry: Sanitary Transportation of Food

-- CVM to accept online applications for export certificates through the CVM Export Certification Application and Tracking System
+- CVM accepts online applications for export certificates through the CVM Export Certification Application and Tracking System